Antidepressant: Adverse effects

 Antidepressants can cause various adverse effects, depending on the individual and the drug in question.

-Almost any medication involved with serotonin regulation has the potential to cause serotonin toxicity (also known as serotonin syndrome) — an excess of serotonin that can induce mania, restlessness, agitation, emotional lability, insomnia, and confusion as its primary symptoms.
+Almost any medication involved with serotonin regulation has the potential to cause serotonin toxicity (also known as serotonin syndrome) – an excess of serotonin that can induce mania, restlessness, agitation, emotional lability, insomnia, and confusion as its primary symptoms.
 Although the condition is serious, it is not particularly common, generally only appearing at high doses or while on other medications.
 Assuming proper medical intervention has been taken (within about 24 hours) it is rarely fatal.
 Antidepressants appear to increase the risk of diabetes by about 1.3-fold.

 MAOIs tend to have pronounced (sometimes fatal) interactions with a wide variety of medications and over-the-counter drugs.
 If taken with foods that contain very high levels of tyramine (e.g., mature cheese, cured meats, or yeast extracts), they may cause a potentially lethal hypertensive crisis.
 At lower doses, the person may only experience a headache due to an increase in blood pressure.

 In response to these adverse effects, a different type of MAOI, the class of reversible inhibitor of monoamine oxidase A (RIMA), has been developed.
 The primary advantage of RIMAs is that they do not require the person to follow a special diet while being purportedly effective as SSRIs and tricyclics in treating depressive disorders.

 Tricyclics and SSRI can cause the so-called drug-induced QT prolongation, especially in older adults; this condition can degenerate into a specific type of abnormal heart rhythm called Torsades de points, which can potentially lead to sudden cardiac arrest.

 Some antidepressants are also believed to increase thoughts of suicidal ideation.

+Antidepressants have been associated with an increased risk of dementia in older adults.

+Researchers have developed a tool that allows people to rate their concern about common side effects of antidepressants.
+The tool ranks potential treatment options in a visual display that highlights the drugs with side effects of least concern to an individual.